 To perform an email spoofing attack, the malicious sender has to compromise the SMTP(Simple Mail Transfer Protocol), which isn’t hard because it was created without any security precautions.
 Usually, spoofers take advantage of the email header components: “From” field, “Return-path”, and “Reply-to”.

 We tried to replicate how a spammer could have sent a fake email message offering a monetary raise to GlockApps in exchange for sensitive information.
 In Gmail, for example, this spoofed email would most likely not appear in the Inbox and would be marked as probable spam.

 If you suspect a suspicious email, go to the three vertical dots section (More) on the right of the email header -> click Show original, to see details from spoofed messages that are invisible at first sight.
-There you will see all the details related to the message including: message ID, “From” address, as well as the results of SPF and DMARC check.
+There you will see all the details related to the message including: the message ID, “From” address, as well as the results of SPF and DMARC checks.